MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-secrets-in-automation.md

 ## Setting up the host the runs the automation

 For this example you must first install and configure the SecretManagement modules.
-This example assume that your automation host is running Windows.
+This example assumes that your automation host is running Windows.
 These commands must be run in the user context of the automation account on the host.

 ```powershell